graziellecafe/graziellecafe/README.md

 ![](wallpaper.png)

 <div align="left">

- ✨ Hi there, I'm Grazielle Café! ✨
+ ✨ Hi there, I`m Grazielle Café ✨

+- Postgraduate in FullStack and FullCycle from XP Educação
-Software Engineering Student at the University of Brasilia - UnB.
+- Undergraduate student in Electrical Engineering at the Federal University of Ouro Preto (UFOP)
+- Software Developer (ex-dti and ex-Thoughtworks)
-Passionate about programming, machine learning, data science and robotics.
+- Passionate about programming, web developer, front-end
-Member of a competition team, EDRA-UnB ❤️, which develops autonomous drones.
-In it I work mainly with computer vision.
-Intern at Alura | Scuba Team Semente. 💙🚀

-My name is Grazielle Café and I'm from Brazil (🇧🇷).
-I'm currently a junior FrontEnd Developer.
-Graduated in Electrical Engineering.
-In my repositories you can find the courses I'm taking and all of them with a wide README with information about what I'm studying at the moment.

 I love studying and I am always challenging myself to maintain a daily study routine.